Getting a Loan with Bad Credit? It’s Possible. Here’s How.

 Payday lenders will likely give you a loan, but they’ll make you pay for it.
 Literally.
 You can expect an APR of 350 percent or more.
 Rates that high are how payday loans trap low income borrowers in a cycle of predatory debt.
 So if you’re thinking about taking out a payday loan, DON’T DO IT.

 Worried you might be dealing with a predatory lender?
 Check out the warning signs in our ebook “How to Protect Yourself From Payday Loans & Predatory Lenders“.

 Here’s the truth: Bad credit can mean that you’re going to have to pay more for a loan.
 It’s as simple as that.
 However, your credit score isn’t written in stone.
 If your credit is currently lower than you’d like, the best thing to do is build it up before taking out a loan.

 We know, it sounds daunting.
 Also, it’s going to take a little bit of time.
 But don’t worry, you can do it by following these six steps.

 Sound Advice: Stay below 30 percent of your credit card limit to boost your credit score.

 Building credit sounds great, but sometimes emergencies happen and you need funds immediately.
 A payday loan might be tempting, but there are better options out there.

-One place to look is with personal installment lenders.
+One place to look for a bad credit loan is with personal installment lenders.
 A personal installment loan can used to cover emergency expenses or to consolidate higher-interest debt.
 These lenders consider many factors when evaluating a loan application – not just your credit score –so you’ll probably have better luck with them.
-Also, not to toot our own horn, but OppLoans was recently rated the number one personal lender by LendingTree based on customer reviews.
+Also, not to toot our own horn, but OppLoans scores 4.9/5 stars with the Better Business Bureau® based on customer reviews.
 Toot toot!

 Opt for a Secured Loan